BarbyKelly/tic-tac-toe/README.md

 * After entering their choice of a number, an X appears on the board to mark the player's choice of a number
 * Player then sees computer's move printed on the board, and the player is asked to enter another number
 * Player and computer keep taking turns
+* Error message appears when player enters anything other than numbers between 1-9
 * First to achieve 3 of their symbols in a row (vertically, horizontally or diagonally), wins the game
 * Player sees the text stating who won the game, or if it is a tie

 ## Returning User:

-* Has the option to play the game again
+* Has the option to play the game again by clicking on "Run Program"

 [Back to top](#contents)